-James earns £1,600 before PAYE tax, NI and other deductions per month.
-He fell ill on Wednesday 8th January 2022
+Here is an example: James earns £1,600 before PAYE tax, NI and other deductions per month.
+He fell ill on Wednesday, 8th January 2022.

 Simply work out how much James was paid per month during this 8-week period, multiply it by 12 and divide by 52 to get the average weekly amount he is paid.

 As James is salaried, his monthly pay before tax is £1,600.

 Therefore, £1,600 x 12 months = £19,200 before tax.

 £19,200 / 52 weeks = £369.23 average weekly pay (also before tax).

 As such, James would be eligible for Statutory Sick Pay as he earns more than the £118 weekly threshold.

 Employees are only eligible for Statutory Sick Pay on the fourth day of their illness.
 The first three days are known as ‘waiting days’.